BlackOpsOne/BO1-Microsoft-Changes/README.md

 ## Map Changes
 - Some fastfiles are different in size, indicating things have been removed or added.
+- None of the fastfiles can be extracted with any existing tools.

 ### `common_zombie_patch.ff` as an example: